 One of the things my upline always taught was how the business was fair.
 Everyone starts at zero, we were told.
 Everyone does start at zero, but it is hardly fair when you break down the compensation and the layers of people between you and your uplines.
 I will also speak about how the sponsoring is somewhat cloudy as well.
 Despite the claim that you will be paid if you "do the work", it is not necessarily true.
 These are catch phrases that upline uses to make it seem fair.

 The sponsoring system that Amway uses is a hit or miss.
 You could have tons of business acumen and insight on running a business, but your sponsor and others upline will always be your upline and will always profit on your efforts - simply because they were there first.
 In many cases, a sponsor has nothing to offer a downline.
 They are in no way shape or form able to advise or give sound business advice.
 But as long as they are in the business, they get to profit from your efforts.
 Does that sound fair to you?

 Also, let's take a new IBO for example.
 If that new IBO sells and consumes 100 PV, that new IBO will receive a 3% bonus.
-Amway pays 32% to 33% of their take in bonuses.
-Thus the new IBO who "did the work" gets 3% and somewhere in the layers of upline, 29% to 30% gets split up among the upline.
+Amway pays 30+% of their take in bonuses.
+Thus the new IBO who "did the work" gets 3% and somewhere in the layers of upline, the remaining percentage gets split up among the upline.
 Some of the upline don't know that the new IBO exists, but they get a portion of the bonus, simply because they were there first.
 The new IBO has done the work and some of the uplines have done nothing to help this new IBO, but they enjoy a percentage of that IBO's bonus.
 Does that sound fair?

 All of the above are reasons a new IBO has the deck stacked unfairly against them.
 Yes, some IBOs can overcome overwhelming challenges and succeed, but they are few and far between.
 Is this business set up in a fair manner?
-You decide.
+I say no.